lisaweijler/FATE/README.md

 python pretrain.py --config config_templates/pretrain_FATEMaskedAE_config.json --device 0
 ```
 ### Fine-tuning & Training from scratch 🚀
-For fine-tuning and training from scratch the file `train.py` can used.
+For fine-tuning and training from scratch the file `train.py` can be used.
 If in the config a "pretrained_model_path" is given then the model is initialized with the pretrained weights of the specified model.

 Example command for fine-tuning FATE:
 ```